-Operating results of \$20 million in net sales and an immaterial amount of net income have been included in Seaboard's Condensed Consolidated Financial Statements from the date of acquisition for the three months ended April 2, 2016.
+Operating results have been included in Seaboard's Condensed Consolidated Financial Statements from the date of acquisition.
+Net sales of \$34 million and \$54 million and an immaterial amount of net income were recognized during the three and six months ended July 2, 2016, respectively.
 Acquisition costs were less than \$1 million.